vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 While the default vSAN storage policy can be used, administrators should evaluate the needs of their applications and configure a specific [vSphere Storage Policy](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.storage.doc/GUID-89091D59-D844-46B2-94C2-35A3961D23E7.html). vSAN storage policies describe classes of storage, such as SSD and NVME, as well as quota definitions for the vSAN cluster.

 ![vSphere with Tanzu on vSAN Storage](img/tko-on-vsphere-with-tanzu-nsxt/image9.png)

-Figure 6 - vSphere with Tanzu on vSAN Storage

 Starting with vSphere 7.0 environments with vSAN, the vSphere CSI driver for Kubernetes also supports the creation of NFS File Volumes, which support ReadWriteMany access modes.
 This allows for provisioning volumes, which can be read and written from multiple pods simultaneously.
 To support this, you must enable vSAN File Service.